johannalouise/repobepo/README.md

 ```

 After you have created the YAML file, you will need to add your WEBHOOK_ID and WEBHOOK_TOKEN to the Secrets of your repository.
 Go back to Discord and the settings of your webhook, and copy the webhook's URL.
-This URL is unique for your webhook, and it contains an ID and a TOKEN that we need to use to give access to the action.
+This URL is unique for your webhook, and it contains an id and a token that we need to use to give access to the action.
 Otherwise, the action will not be able to create messages in our channel.

 To clarify which part of the Discord webhook is used for the WEBHOOK_ID and the WEBHOOK_TOKEN see the general example below: